 Teacher Cadet/Teachers of Tomorrow The teacher cadet program is to produce leaders within our school community that are responsible and dependable, along with developing a possible interest in the teaching profession.
 The teacher cadet program is to introduce students to the working of a school and the process in which teachers create learning environments for their students.
-The students will develop leadership, organizational and reliability characteristics.
+The students will develop leadership, organizational and reliability characteristics. organizational and reliability characteristics.
 Technology Club Writing Club/Author's Club